jpes-git/tableau/README.md

 Feel free to explore the dashboard through the link provided above.
 If you'd like to learn more about how it was created, you can view the full project repository here.

 ## Acknowledgments
-Special thanks to Mo Chen for his YouTube tutorial that served as the inspiration and guide for this project.
+Special thanks to Mo Chen for his tutorial that served as the inspiration and guide for this project.